maximvdberg/reasamplomatic5000-multi/readme.md

  * __Zoom__ Zoom with `ctrl+mousewheel`, or the `+` and `-` buttons.
 Zoom the piano roll with `alt+mousewheel`.
  * __MIDI__ You can click on the notes on the piano roll to send MIDI data to reaper.
 Velocity is dependent on the height of your mouse.
 Read the script for details on how to set it up.
  * __Obey note-offs__ You can select whether newly added instances should obey note-offs or not (useful for sampling drums)
- * __Shortcuts__ You can press `r` as a shortcut for `refresh`, `a` to add, and `s` is a shortcut for `separate`.
+ * __Shortcuts__ You can press `r` as a shortcut for `Refresh`, `a` for `Add`, and `s` for `Separate`.
  * __Defaults__ If you want, you can change some default values at the top of the script (short descriptions are given).
  * __Colors__ The multisampler also uses the track colors.
 You can set the alpha parameter at the top of the script to change how to colors are used.

 ### Creating groups

-The `separate` button takes all ReaSamplOmatic5000 instances on the current track, and separates them over new tracks.
+The `Separate` button takes all ReaSamplOmatic5000 instances on the current track, and separates them over new tracks.
 It adds a MIDI-route from the selected track to these tracks.
 This is useful for individual effects processing (for instance when sampling drums: for the bass drum, the snare, hi-hats, etc.).
 You can still edit the ranges in the original multisampler window.

 You can select any of these tracks and use the multisampler on them individually.
 This acts essentially as a group, where you can add and tweak additional FX for this set of ReaSamplOmatic5000s as you please.
 Selecting the original parent track again gives you access to all groups at once.
 In fact, the GUI will show all ReaSamplOmatic5000 instances which are reached through MIDI routing from the selected track (up to a recursion limit, which you can change at the top of the script).